chefgs/terraform_repo/tf_custom_provider/README.md

 ```
 Third-party plugins (both providers and provisioners) can be manually installed into the user plugins directory
 Located at %APPDATA%\terraform.d\plugins on Windows and ~/.terraform.d/plugins on other systems.

+Copy the custom provider executable created in the step above to Terraform plugin directory
 ```
 ## Step5: Create terraform file and crate/destroy resource
 ```